objectionary/news.eolang.org/_posts/2023/10/2023-10-04-application-to-application.md

 ```

 Abstract objects are like templates or factories for concrete objects.
 So, getting a specific
-instance of a `dog` occurs in two stages: copying and setting free attribute.
+instance of a `dog` occurs in two stages: copying and setting a free attribute.
 The copying process
 takes place behind the scenes.
 Thus, we obtain a new specified object, `dog`, with its `name` as
 "Bary".